Black Arches Wall Rock Climbing

 2. BAW Left Side (a.k.a the Amphitheatre), composed of several arching corners and a large overhang with a sharply-defined outside corner on its right side (creating the eponymous black arch),

-3. The Tripe Buttress, the left side of which holds Gun Show
+3. The Tripe Buttress, the left side of which holds Gun Show, the front face having Torcher and the eponymous Eatin' Tripe and Lichen It,

 6. The Right End Buttress, a final, steep, small prow, where several short, hard projects await completion.